Inheritance in Java with Examples

 Let us understand the meaning or definition of inheritance with the help of a real-time example.

-In the real world, a child inherits the features of its parents, such as beauty of mother and the intelligence of father, as shown in the below figure.
+In the real world, a child inherits certain features or characteristics of its parents, such as mother’s beauty and the father’s intelligence, as shown in the below figure.

 Realtime example of inheritance in java